mobilecoinfoundation/mobilecoin/crypto/box/README.md

 Properties
 ----------

-The `VersionedCryptoBox` object aims for semantic security at a 128-bit security level, and non-malleability of the cryptograms.
+The `VersionedCryptoBox` object aims for semantic security at at least 128-bit security level, and non-malleability of the cryptograms.
 The primitives used at current version are:

 - Ristretto elliptic curve (`curve25519-dalek` crate) for key exchange
 - HKDF + Blake2b for the KDF step
-- AES-128-GCM for authenticated encryption
+- AES-256-GCM for authenticated encryption

 The wire-format is intended to be stable, with forwards and backwards compatibility if we must change the primitives.